Sanai

-Hakim Abul-Majd Majdūd ibn Ādam Sanā'ī Ghaznavi, more commonly known as Sanai, was a poet in the Ghaznavid Empire, who wrote in Persian.
-He was born in 1080 and died in 1150.
+Hakim Abul-Majd Majdūd ibn Ādam Sanā'ī Ghaznavi, more commonly known as Sanai, was a renowned Iranian Sufi poet mystic from Ghazni.
+He is best known for his influential works The Walled Garden of Truth (Hadiqat al-Haqiqa) and The Divan.
+He is regarded as one of the pioneers of Persian Sufi poetry and had a major influence on later Iranian poets such as Attar and Rumi.

 Life

-Sanai was a Sunni Muslim, connected with the court of the Ghaznavid Bahram-shah who ruled 1117 – 1157.
+Sanai was an Iranian poet who lived in the late 11th and early 12th century and was associated with Ghazni.
+He was connected with the court of Bahram Shah.
+The details of Sanai’s personal life are not well documented, and much of his biography is based on later sources.
+His surviving poetry is the principal source for understanding his literary and religious ideas.

 Works

 He wrote an enormous quantity of mystical verse, of which The Walled Garden of Truth or The Hadiqat al Haqiqa (حدیقه الحقیقه و شریعه الطریقه) is his master work and the first Persian mystical epic of Sufism.
 Dedicated to Bahram Shah, the work expresses the poet's ideas on God, love, philosophy and reason.

 For almost 900 years The Walled Garden of Truth has been consistently read as a classic and employed as a Sufi textbook.
-According to Major T. Stephenson: "Sanai’s fame has always rested on his Hadiqa; it is the best known and in the East by far the most esteemed of his works; it is in virtue of this work that he forms one of the great trio of Sufi teachers — Sanai, Attar, Jalaluddin Rumi."
+According to John Stephenson, "Sanai’s fame has always rested on his Hadīqa; it is the best known and in the East by far the most esteemed of his works; it is in virtue of this work that he forms one of the great trio of Sūfi teachers — Sanā'ī, Attar, Jalālu d Dīn Rūmī."
 Sanai taught that lust, greed and emotional excitement stood between humankind and divine knowledge, which was the only true reality (haqq).
 Love (ishq) and a social conscience are for him the foundation of religion; mankind is asleep, living in a desolate world.
 To Sanai common religion was only habit and ritual.

 Sanai's poetry had a tremendous influence upon Persian literature.
 He is considered the first poet to use the qasidah (ode), ghazal (lyric), and the masnavi (rhymed couplet) to express the philosophical, mystical and ethical ideas of Sufism.